-The CITRIS Membership program offers a way for companies and academic research partners to engage with CITRIS faculty, staff and students to pursue topics of mutual interest.
+The CITRIS Membership program offers a way for companies and academic research partners to engage with CITRIS faculty, staff, and students to pursue topics of mutual interest.
 We have seen important advances emerge from such collaborations, especially where external funds have allowed faculty members to hire students and explore new areas in a focused way.
-We especially appreciate working with CITRIS’s international partners, which include research institutions, universities, and companies in Denmark, France, Italy, Mexico, Singapore, China and the Philippines.
+We especially appreciate working with CITRIS’s international partners, which include research institutions, universities, and companies in Denmark, France, Italy, Mexico, Singapore, China, and the Philippines.
 Each of the contexts brings a unique opportunity for learning about the work of colleagues abroad and the needs their programs seek to fulfill.

 How do you view the partnership with Inria?

-The relationship with Inria is one of CITRIS’s longest running and most productive partnerships, since our research institutes share interests in creating social benefit through advancing expertise in computer science.
+The relationship with Inria is one of CITRIS’s longest-running and most productive partnerships since our research institutes share interests in creating social benefit through advancing expertise in computer science.
 We have collaborated on various public programs, including a conference on “Who Owns the Data?” in May 2015.
 The Social Apps Lab at CITRIS has also been a long-term collaborator with Inria to develop online platforms for democratic governance and civic engagement.
 AppCivist is a recent example; it received funding from EIT Digital to develop a version for deployment in France and Vallejo, California, to enable city-level participatory budgeting.
 We look forward to continued partnership to expand this platform and look for additional areas of mutual interest.

 In October 2016, you organized the event on “Women in Technology: Recognizing Leaders, Inspiring the Next Generation” when you presented the inaugural CITRIS Athena Awards.
-Could you say few words about it?
+Could you say a few words about it?

 The gender gap in computer science and engineering has become increasingly stark at all levels of education and professional life.
 The field is missing out on contributions that women could be making to innovation and knowledge creation.
 At the same time, women are being excluded, deliberately or not, from promising career tracks that would allow them to pursue these interests and achieve professional success.
 The event we hosted in October, together with the Center for Long-Term Cybersecurity and other co-sponsors, aimed to highlight women who have become leaders in their fields, whether in academia, industry, startups or the public sector.
 The Athena Awards attracted more than 100 nominations from around the world for individuals worthy of recognition as senior mentors and promising early-career researchers, as well as programs that nurture interests in technology among girls and young women.